-Dental decay, also referred to as dental cavities or dental caries, is caused by several factors, which include eating too much of sugary diet, poor oral hygiene practices, and a broken tooth that results in bacterial growth in the mouth.
+Dental decay, also referred to as dental cavities or dental caries, is caused by several factors, which include eating too much of a sugary diet, poor oral hygiene practices, and a broken tooth that results in bacterial growth in the mouth.

-Cavity and broken tooth are one of the world’s most common dental problems.
+Cavity and broken teeth are one of the world’s most common dental problems.
 Though anyone can have a dental cavity and broken bone, they occur mostly in older adults, teenagers, and children.
 But anyone who has teeth can get cavities, including infants.

-Untreated cavity gets larger, affect deeper parts of the teeth, and can cause tooth loss, dental infection, and severe toothache.
+Untreated cavity gets larger, affects deeper parts of the teeth, and can cause tooth loss, dental infection, and severe toothache.
 Observing good oral hygiene practices, such as brushing and flossing twice daily, and visiting the dentist regularly for dental cleaning can help prevent tooth decay in Houston.

 Signs and Symptoms of Cavity Broken Tooth

 Cavity broken tooth has varying signs and symptoms, which largely depend on the location and extent of the cavity broken tooth.
-For instance, at the initial stage, dental cavity may not give any noticeable signs or symptoms at all.
+For instance, at the initial stage, the dental cavity may not give any noticeable signs or symptoms at all.
 But as the cavity gets larger, prominent signs and symptoms may include:

 - Severe pain when you bite down on food or eat sweet, hot or cold food

 - Black, brown, or white stain on the tooth surface

 - Visible pits or holes in your teeth

 - Tooth sensitivity when taking hot or cold foods.